ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 > The `this.addHelper` will inject the helper at the top of the file if needed, and returns an `Identifier` to the injected function.

+See section [/doc/tan-liu-article/plugin-second-approach.md](/doc/tan-liu-article/plugin-second-approach.md) for the implementation of the second approach.

 > ## Closing Note
 >
 > The steps we've gone through above is similar to part of the [TC39 proposal process](https://github.com/tc39/proposals) when defining a new JavaScript specification.